miclgael/issues/README.md

 3. As soon as I have scheduled the issue into my roadmap, I will comment on the issue with a planned work-start date.
 4. Please note, due to my deployment strategy, the issue may be closed before a change is visible on the live website.
 In these cases, I will endeavour to add the fix version as another comment.
 5. You can always find the current version of the app in the footer of the website. ![Screen Shot of current version in footer](https://github.com/miclgael/issues/assets/4301358/0af5b8bf-c09e-4a44-9652-924c32a7ab24)
-6. For more information, please see my [accessibility-statement](http://michaelgale.dev/accessibility-statement)
+6. For more information, please see my [accessibility-statement](http://michaelgale.dev/accessibility-statement) and companion blog post: [Prioritising accessibility](https://www.michaelgale.dev/blog/prioritising-accessibility).